opendns/zmachine-api/README.md

 where you don't want the zmachine process to stay up and running.
 In this tutorial the game will be saved and restored between every single command.

-Dfrotz is extremely lightweight (Zork was originally run on a TRS-80, after all), and keeping the processes around generally won't hurt anything.
+dfrotz is extremely lightweight (Zork was originally run on a TRS-80, after all), and keeping the processes around generally won't hurt anything.
 But if your machine is very ephemeral (yay, cloud!), you might not be able to rely on the processes being alive if a player comes back to the game after months.
 Or you might just be